Stalin invokes Gandhi's ideals, says Dravidian model takes forward Mahatma's vision | Law-Order

 A nugget of information he shared from the past, immediately after the independence, was the demand of social justice icon Periyar E V Ramasamy, who wanted the country to be named as 'Gandhi desam.'
 This was after the assassination of Gandhi in 1948.

-Stalin inspected the guard of honour by Tamil Nadu police and top officials of tri-services, while Director General of Police C Sylendra Babu accorded a ceremonial reception.
+Stalin inspected the guard of honour by Tamil Nadu police.
+Top officials of tri-services and Director General of Police C Sylendra Babu accorded a ceremonial reception.

 The Chief Minister unfurled the national flag from the ramparts of Fort St George in the presence of military personnel, police and state officials.